-Taliban Replace Ministry for Women with One Restricting Them
+Taliban Replace Ministry for Women With One Restricting Them

 Also on Saturday, an international flight by Pakistan’s national carrier left Kabul's airport with 322 passengers on board and a flight by Iran’s Mahan Air departed with 187 passengers on board, an airport official said.

-The official, who spoke on condition of anonymity because he wasn't authorized to speak to the media, said the two flights departed Saturday morning.
+The official, who spoke on condition of anonymity because he wasn't authorized to speak to the media, said the two international flights departed in the morning.
 The identities and nationalities of those on board were not immediately known.

-A Qatar Airways flight on Friday took more Americans out of Afghanistan, according to Washington’s peace envoy, the third such airlift by the Mideast carrier since the Taliban takeover and the frantic U.S. troop pullout from the country.
+A Qatar Airways flight on Friday took more Americans out of Afghanistan, according to Washington, the third such airlift by the Mideast carrier since the Taliban takeover and the frantic U.S. troop pullout from the country last month.

 © Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.